balab2020/js-functional-programming/README.md

 # Functional Programming in JavaScript

 ## Functional Programming
 Functional programming is a [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming) paradigm.
-Everything is trated as function in mathematics way and it does exactly only one action at a time.
+Everything is treated as function in mathematics way and it does exactly only one action at a time.
 You can read more about it in [wikipedia](https://en.wikipedia.org/wiki/Functional_programming).
 It is not new now.
 It was introduced along with Object Oriented Programming.

 > Collection of simple functional blocks to build application with immutation, purity.